acdebarros/resippy/README.md

 In the next milestone, I hope to:

-- [x] Update the viewmenu option such that I can also filter the menu based on ratings or last-made dates;
+- [ ] Create four new tables: 'recipe_ingredients", "ingredients", "units", and "prepmethod";
-- [x] Update the viewmenu option such that I can organize the rows by rating or by last_made dates;
+- [ ] Add ingredients to these tables, connecting back to the menu using the recipe's id;
-- [ ] Limit the printed recipes to a certain number rather than printing the entire menu
+- [ ] Update the ingredients in a recipe;
-- [x] Add a "Dish Type" column to the menu table that includes options such as "Pasta", "Soup", "Salad", etc.
+- [ ] Print out all the ingredients for a given recipe
-- [x] Add a "Cuisine" column to the menu table that includes options such as "Mexican", "Thai", etc.
+- [ ] Add a "Cuisine" column to the menu table that includes options such as "Mexican", "Thai", etc.